Back to blog

 Evidence ItemWhat To CaptureLaunch Use

-Device matrixDevices, OS versions, app build, date, tester, and resultShows supported coverage and known gaps.
+Device and OS matrixDevice, OS/API level, app build, date, tester, region, and result.Shows supported coverage and known gaps.

-Critical-flow proofScreenshots, logs, transaction IDs, backend records, and analytics eventsProves that user-facing and operational systems agree.
+Critical-flow proofScreenshots, recordings, logs, transaction IDs, backend records, and analytics events.Proves that user-facing and operational systems agree.

-Defect triageSeverity, affected users, workaround, owner, fix date, and launch decisionPrevents unresolved bugs from becoming vague launch risk.
+Defect triageSeverity, affected users, workaround, owner, fix date, retest result, and launch decision.Prevents unresolved bugs from becoming vague launch risk.

-Store readinessReview notes, privacy policy, test account, screenshots, release notes, and permissionsReduces app review rejection and release-window surprises.
+Store readinessReview notes, privacy policy, test account, screenshots, release notes, permissions, and declarations.Reduces app review rejection and release-window surprises.

 8. Decide What To Automate Before Release

-Mobile automation is valuable, but only when it protects stable, repeated, high-risk flows.
+Mobile automation is valuable when it protects stable, repeated, high-risk flows.
 Manual testing is still better for new experiences, visual judgment, exploratory edge cases, store materials, accessibility review, and first-time workflow validation.
 Use automation for smoke tests, login, critical navigation, API contract checks, entitlement checks, and repeatable regression flows that run before every release candidate.
-For a deeper automation plan, use the Mobile Test Automation Strategy for Appium and CI Releases to decide which checks belong in CI and which should stay manual.

 The practical question is not manual testing versus automation.
 It is which evidence the team needs before release and which checks will be repeated often enough to justify automation.
 NextPage’s Manual vs Automation Testing guide gives a release-stage framework for choosing the right coverage mix.